'I am completely dismayed' - TD says Human rights of Adoptees and Mothers in Carlow failed again

-Sinn Féin Spokesperson on Children and Chair of Joint Oireachtas Committee on Children, Kathleen Funchion TD, strongly believes the Governments proposed Birth Information and Tracing Legislation published today, is totally at odds with the express wishes of adoptees and mothers many of whom live here in Carlow.
+Sinn Féin Spokesperson on Children and Chair of Joint Oireachtas Committee on Children, Kathleen Funchion TD, strongly believes the Governments proposed Birth Information and Tracing Legislation published this week, is totally at odds with the express wishes of adoptees and mothers many of whom live here in Carlow.

 The Carlow Kilkenny TD said: